Yandex Cloud

 • The by schedule option allows setting the preferred maintenance start day and time (UTC).
 For example, you can choose a time when the cluster is least loaded.

 In single-host Managed Service for Apache Kafka® clusters, a single broker host undergoes maintenance.
-This means, if a cluster needs to be restarted during maintenance, it will become unavailable.
+This means, if you restart such a cluster during maintenance, it will become unavailable.

 In multi-host clusters, broker hosts undergo maintenance one by one.
-The hosts are queued randomly.
+Such hosts are queued randomly.
 A broker host becomes unavailable while it is being restarted during maintenance.

 Karapace availabilityKarapace availability